stellenli802/AppCentral/README.md

 # AppCentral

-AppCentral is a full-stack web app with:
+## Intro
+AppCentral is a mobile-first mini-app platform that brings multiple everyday services into one host app.
+Users can discover and launch mini-apps (transportation, shopping, entertainment), receive notifications and live activity updates, and route tasks through a smart intent-based search experience.

+The core idea is to combine:
+- A secure mini-app runtime (sandboxed iframes + bridge messaging)
+- A governance model (manifest-defined app permissions/capabilities)
+- A unified host UX (home feed, activity center, search, and app management)

+This repository contains the full-stack implementation:
-- React + Vite frontend
+- Frontend: React + Vite
-- Express + TypeScript backend
+- Backend: Express + TypeScript
-- PostgreSQL + Drizzle ORM
+- Database: PostgreSQL + Drizzle ORM

 ## Run Locally